fdescollonges/IBM-Cloud-Containers-Workshop/3-KubernetesLabOnIKS/README.md

-# Task 2 : prepare your environment
+# Task 2 : Check requirements

 Deploy and manage your own Kubernetes cluster in the cloud.
 You can automate the deployment, operation, scaling, and monitoring of containerized apps in a cluster of independent compute hosts called worker nodes.